jonasjacek/responsive-images/README.md

 **See this example:** [Rendered](https://htmlpreview.github.io/?https://github.com/jonasjacek/responsive-images/blob/master/examples/art-direction-based-selection_1.html) (github.io), [Source](https://github.com/jonasjacek/responsive-images/blob/master/examples/art-direction-based-selection_1.html) (github.com), [Source](https://gitlab.com/jonasjacek/responsive-images/-/blob/master/examples/art-direction-based-selection_1.html) (gitlab.com)

-Fallback: User agents (e.g. browsers) do not support `picture` and `source` elements will ignore them and load the image referenced in the `img` elements `src` attribute.
+Fallback: User agents which do not support `picture` and `source` elements will ignore them and load the image referenced in the `img` elements `src` attribute.

 ## Responsive images in CSS

-Responsive images in CSS are a method for providing the browser with multiple image sources for an image slot.
-In some cases, the user agent (e.g. browser) selects an image, depending on display density, size of the image element in the page, or any number of other factors.
+Responsive images in CSS are a method for providing the the user agent with multiple image sources for an image slot.
+In some cases, the user agent selects an image, depending on display density, size of the image element in the page, or any number of other factors.
 The following selection methods are available:

 ### Media query-based selection

 **Resolution switching for displaying different image sizes and contents.**

 Responsive images with the help of media queries (`@media`).
-The user agent (e.g. browser) picks the image that matches the media query.
+The user agent picks the image that matches the media query.
 The user agent cannot chose from a set of sources to support different screen resolutions.

 The images may not only vary in their size but also image content may not be identical.